Shooting Stars (2023 film): Plot

 Before their next state championship game, the team inadvertently discovers Coach Dambrot will be coaching at the University of Akron next season.
 The Four show Dambrot they can win without him by ignoring his plays and running their own.
 He leaves without seeing their win.
-By season end, Romeo has become so integrral in the team, they rename themselves the Fab Five to include him.
+By season end, Romeo has become so integral in the team, they rename themselves the Fab Five to include him.

 Sports Illustrated features LeBron on their next cover, and his mother presents him with a Hummer.
 He soon is asked for selfies with him.
 One of them gifts him a vintage jersey.

 When Savannah suggests LeBron do an SAT prep course, he insists neither of them need it as he will directly go the NBA.
 She leaves, angry with him, after warning how risky it is not to have a contingency plan.

 As juniors, St. Vincent plays national teams, so goes on the road.
 Their winning streak is unbroken until they face the number one seed Oak Hill.
 LeBron goes to a party beforehand, to meet important players.
 He returns in bad shape, having partied too hard.
 The team ultimately loses.

 Going into practice for their third championship, the team does not jell.
 After losing due to lack of communication, for the first time they stop hanging out, as it has stopped being fun.

 At the start of senior year, Romeo rallies the team.
 They beat the number one seed in the country comfortably.
 Directly afterwards, LeBron is suspended allegedly for accepting bribes, as he accepted that jersey over a year ago, a valuable collector's item, and he has a Hummer.

 LeBron is prohibited from interacting with the team for the full season.
 Regardless, the team reaches the playoffs.
 He then makes an appeal to the board to participate in the championship game as their last game together.
 They win, making them the most successful high school team up until then.

 Lebron goes on to join the NBA, and the rest of the Shooting Stars play in college in Ohio, two of which play professionally in Europe and one becomes a rapper.